In the picture

 A new mandate from Donald Trump puts the European Union on uncomfortable ground.
 Following the strict interests of the United States, as interpreted by Trump, regardless of any convenience for European countries, makes Washington more of an antagonist than the partner it is supposed to be.
 It is not that the last Democratic administrations acted against national benefit, but they practiced with this side of the Atlantic the "do ut des" characteristic of the multilateralism in which the United States had moved during the previous decades.
 The disagreements that Trump had with Brussels during his first four years in the White House will probably be reproduced in the next four years.

-Regardless of the reasons that explain the Republican electoral triumph (which evidently exist (not understanding them is a serious problem for the Democratic Party, which if it does not make the right diagnosis can continue to hang support), as well as the absolute legality of a significant part of the electorate to vote for Trump (even though in many media this option has been demonized, ignoring that the same can be done with everything related to the 'woke' and extreme versions of gender ideology), here we simply want to focus on how the European Union faces the new stage.
+Regardless of the reasons that explain the Republican electoral triumph (which obviously exist; not understanding them is a serious problem for the Democratic Party, which if it does not make the right diagnosis may continue to lose support), as well as the absolute legality of a significant part of the electorate to vote for Trump (even though many media have demonized that option, overlooking that the same can be done with everything related to the 'woke' and extreme versions of gender ideology), here we simply want to focus on how the European Union faces the new stage.

 One issue core topic is that of security, which EU members manage primarily through NATO.
 Trump's first presidency strained relations within the Atlantic Alliance, but pressures on its members to increase their defense spending had the positive consequence of budget increases in almost all countries.
 This contributed to increased military manning within the EU, which has allowed Europe to advance its desire to back up its claims as a geopolitical player with capabilities.